Princeton-CDH/ppa-django/DEPLOYNOTES.rst

 ----

 * To use local OCR for Gale page content, configure **GALE_LOCAL_OCR** path in local settings.
+* This release updates Gale image url logic to rely on image URLs from the API, which are (or will be) encrypted and rotated periodically.
+Gale images should be reindexed via cron job using `python manage.py  --source Gale`.
 * EEBO-TPC import requires configuring **EEBO_DATA** path in local settings, but it is not recommended to import EEBO-TCP content in this release.

 3.12.1